anton-g/blog/content/blog/frontend-terminology/index.md

 - Responsive design
 - **Sitemap**
   A document used by search engine bots to find all the pages on your site.
+- robots.txt
 - **Wireframe**
   A very rough design, usually just outlines and aproximated position of elements.
+Similar to mockup.
 - Framework
 - Library
 - **React**
-  One of the largest JavaScript frameworks.
+  One of the largest and most popular JavaScript frameworks.
 Created by Facebook.
 Introduced the idea of declarative components to the masses.
 Uses [JSX](/#).
 - JSX
 - Vue
   - SFC